run-llama/llama_index/docs/guides/tutorials/terms_definitions_tutorial.md

 `get_llm()` is instantiating the LLM based on the user configuration from the setup tab.
 Based on the model name, we need to use the appropriate class (`OpenAI` vs. `ChatOpenAI`).

 `extract_terms()` is where all the good stuff happens.
 First, we call `get_llm()` with `max_tokens=1024`, since we don't want to limit the model too much when it is extracting our terms and definitions (the default is 256 if not set).
 Then, we define our `ServiceContext` object, aligning `num_output` with our `max_tokens` value, as well as setting the chunk size to be no larger than the output.
-When documents are indexed by Llama Index, they are broken into chunks (also called nodes) if they are large, and `chunk_size_limit` sets the maximum size for these chunks.
+When documents are indexed by Llama Index, they are broken into chunks (also called nodes) if they are large, and `chunk_size` sets the size for these chunks.

 Next, we create a temporary list index and pass in our service context.
 A list index will read every single piece of text in our index, which is perfect for extracting terms.
 Finally, we use our pre-defined query text to extract terms, using `response_mode="tree_summarize`.
 This response mode will generate a tree of summaries from the bottom up, where each parent summarizes its children.
 Finally, the top of the tree is returned, which will contain all our extracted terms and definitions.